 Yes, you can make this in advance and then leave it to cool in the pan, cover and refrigerate the whole pan.
 Then, when you want to serve it you can put the whole pan (uncovered) on the hob and heat it through.

-If you’ve tried this watercress soup recipe, or any other recipe on the blog, then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried this watercress soup recipe, then let us know how you got on in the comments below.

-- Heat the oil and butter in a large pan.
-Add the shallots and celery and cook on low until softened - about 5 minutes.1 tablespoon olive oil, 1 tablespoon butter, 2 shallots, 1 rib celery
+- Heat 1 tablespoon Olive oil and 1 tablespoon Butter in a large pan.
+Add 2 Shallots and 1 rib Celery and cook on low until softened - about 5 minutes.

-- Add the watercress and cook for 3 minutes.160 g watercress
+- Add 160 g Watercress and cook for 3 minutes.

 - Blend until smooth.
-Add the milk and cream, stir and serve.60 ml milk, 20 ml cream
+Add 60 ml Whole milk and 20 ml Cream, stir and serve.

 - Use a stick blender to blend this soup.
 If you are going to use a jug blender, make sure it cools down first, as putting hot soup in can cause it to explode.